-The George Garden Building at 291 King Street West has design significance as a representative example of a late 19th century building that displays architectural features derived from the Italianate and Renaissance Revival designs popular for commercial edifices during this era.
-The building is distinguished by its red brick cladding, with contrasting buff brick applied for the window detailing, and the classically-inspired cornice.
-With these features, the George Garden Building directly west at 293 King Street West, and the William Barber Building to the east at #287 King, with the latter property designated under Part IV, Section 29 of the Ontario Heritage Act.
+The George Garden Building at 293 King Street West has design significance as a representative example of a late 19th century building that displays architectural features derived from the Italianate and Renaissance Revival designs popularized for commercial edifices during this era.
+The building is distinguished by its mixture of flat-headed and round-arched window shapes, and the Classically-inspired cornice.
+With these features, the George Garden Building complements its neighbours, including similar George Garden Building directly east at #291 King and, further east, the William Barber Building at #287 King, with the latter property designated under Part IV, Section 29 of the Ontario Heritage Act.

-Contextually, the property at 291 King Street West is historically linked to the King-Spadina neighbourhood as it evolved from its origins as an institutional and residential enclave to a commercial and industrial sector in the late 19th century.
+Contextually, the property at 293 King Street West is historically linked to the King-Spadina neighbourhood as it evolved from its origins as an institutional and residential enclave to a commercial and industrial sector in the late 19th century.
 Following the relocation of the first Toronto General Hospital, the original Upper Canada College and the Provincial Legislature from the district, which had attracted upscale housing, in the late 1800s King Street West reverted to commercial uses, particularly multi-storey buildings with residential units above the storefronts.
 The block on King Street West, west of John Street, including the George Garden Building, is of special interest for its collection of surviving commercial buildings and is known locally as "Restaurant Row" with its proximity to the theatres in the city's Entertainment District.